Skip to content

 As a leading national voice in dementia policy, LEAD Coalition member organizations and other allies often participate in public comments and sign-on letters to educate policymakers on critical issues facing our community and to advocate for change.
 Recent activities of the LEAD Coalition include:

-• Helping secure $3.1 billion in dementia research funding for the National Institutes of Health, including an additional $350 million through the Fiscal Year 2021 congressional appropriations process.
+• Helping secure $3.8 billion in annual dementia research funding for the National Institutes of Health through the congressional appropriations process.

-• Leading federal advocacy for the 2017 and 2020 National Research Summits on Care, Services, and Supports for Persons with Dementia and their Caregivers.
+• Leading federal advocacy for the National Research Summits on Care, Services, and Supports for Persons with Dementia and their Caregivers, which have been held in 2017, 2020, and 2023.

 • Advocating for legislation to expand Medicare and Medicaid support for people living with dementia and their caregivers and to strengthen the public health response to dementia.